 Firstly, your car needs to be properly taxed and insured.
 It’s important to double check with your insurer that you’ll be covered for the driving test itself, as even if you’re insured for normal practice, some insurance policies for learners don’t include driving in a test situation.

-If you’re unable to prove that your car’s properly insured, you won’t be able to take your test, and you may lose the fee.
+If you’re unable to prove that your car’s properly insured, you won’t be able to take your test, and you may lose the fee—you won’t be able to get any compensation for the test cancellation either.
 That’s not even the worst of it—think of the unnecessary setback you’d experience on your way to driving success!
 As such, the small print is your friend here.
 You don’t want to be caught out!

 Secondly, your car needs to be completely sound mechanically.